Papeete Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter French Polynesia without a visa for tourism or business purposes
+Nationals of these countries can enter French Polynesia for tourism without a visa for short stays.

 Cost: N/A

-Nationals of countries not eligible for visa-free entry must obtain a visa before traveling to French Polynesia
+Nationals of countries not listed in the visa-free category must obtain a visa prior to travel.

 Arrival Process